 Programmatic Registered Report

 The registration of the present study was reviewed as part of our baseline research (Karhulahti et al. 2022a), which sought to understand the experiences and meanings of playing videogames in two groups: those who have sought related treatment (n=6), and those who play esports games four or more hours daily without self-identified gaming problems (n=10).
-In that study, we found experiences of disorder to derive from gaming interfering with what one wants to be, do, and have throughout life, whereas the experiences of intensive esport play derived from gaming being integrated into self throughout life.
-The present study was planned as a 1-year follow-up with the same participants by the below registered goals.
+In that study, based on a round of in-depth interviews, we found experiences of disorder to derive from gaming interfering with what one wants to be, do, and have throughout life, whereas the experiences of intensive esport play derived from gaming being integrated into self throughout life.
+The present work was planned as a 1-year follow-up interview study with the same participants.
+To be clear, although our data generation, analyses, and goals were registered as part of the Stage 1 review of the original publication (Karhulahti et al. 2022a), the current study is independent of it with a separate research question and new data.
+From this point onwards until the Results section, the text was prewritten at Stage 1 in 2021 with some changes implemented during the final writing and peer review in 2023.

 Our nonconfirmatory research question concerns phenomenological development in time.
 Due to the difficulties and expenses of longitudinal research, temporal changes such as cyclicity and episodic play patterns have been studied relatively little among treatment-seekers and competitive players, and remain topics of debate (e.g., Dullur & Starcevic 2018; see Lobel et al. 2017).
 The research question asks: